OlegBoulanov/s3i/README.md

 ## Functionality

-s3i is a small Windows command line utility and service for managing Windows Installer packages products on groups of computers.
+s3i is a small Windows command line utility and service for managing Windows Installer packages products (in *.msi files) on groups of computers.
 Each managed host has s3i installed and configured for polling of group-specific configuration file.
-Changes of this file eventually lead to products being installed, reconfigured, upgraded, downgraded or uninstalled - on all computers in the same group.
+Changes of this file _eventually (on installed software request)_ result in products being installed, reconfigured, upgraded, downgraded or uninstalled - on all computers in the same group.
+Configuration files specify product installation source and set of property values to apply at installation.
+Both configuration files and installation sources can be served locally (or from UNC), from public Web site (like GitHub Releases), or from AWS S3 bucket.

+In essence, s3i is a simple Continuous Deployment complement for already established Continuous Integration system (this project itself is an example of such)

 Detailed desription can be found in [wiki](https://github.com/OlegBoulanov/s3i/wiki)